Monday, October 7, 2024

 1) Sonia takes 18 minutes and Ravi takes 12 minutes to complete one round.

-2) Now, we need to find out how many minutes will they meet again at the same point.
+2) We need to find out how many minutes they will meet again at the same point.

 Solution:

-1) To find the LCM of 18 and 12, we first need to determine their prime factors.
+1) To find the LCM of 18 and 12, we must first determine their prime factors.

 2) Prime factorization of 18: